 Can Pigs Eat Green Beans?

 Pigs can eat green beans, pole beans, bush beans, and all parts of the bean plant, including the leaves, flowers, and roots.
-Green beans provide Vitamins A, C, K, Folate, Calcium, Iron, Magnesium, Potassium and a host of other minerals and nutrients that are good for pigs.
+Green beans provide Vitamins A, C, K, Folate, Calcium, Iron, Magnesium, Potassium and a host of other minerals and nutrients that are good for hogs.
 Raw, cooked, and frozen green beans are good for pigs.

 Green beans can be fed as part of an overall portion of your pig’s food, but they don’t contain enough calories for pigs to gain weight.
-Leftover green beans, freezer-burned beans, or spent bean plants are all good to feed your pigs.
+Leftover green beans, freezer-burned beans, or spent bean plants are all good to feed your hogs.
 Mini pigs, potbellied, and farm pigs can eat green beans.

 Black Beans, Lima Beans, and other Lentils